tos36/CarND-Behavioral-Cloning-P3/writeup.md

 # **Behavioral Cloning**

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+f you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

 ---